Pre-Veterinary

 • Most veterinary colleges have additional required courses like genetics, biomedical microbiology, math and/or nutrition.
 Additional information can be found at Veterinary Medical School Requirerments.

 • All required courses must be taken for a grade.
-AP credit in any of these areas should be followed with additional upper level courses in the discipline including labs.
-AP credit in math is the only subject where more advanced work is not necessarily required.
+Each school has its own policy about AP credit.
+Usually, AP credit in these areas should be followed with additional upper level work in the discipline including labs.
+AP credit in math is the only subject in which more advanced work is not necessarily required.